Gear Testers Wanted - Test New Survival Gear, and Let Us Know What You Think! We Cover the Products, You Cover Shipping.Yes, I Want Free Gear! →

 The Versa Flow Light-Weight is cleverly designed to give it multiple potential functions.

 By simply dipping the intake end into a water source and sucking from the other side, it can be used as a straw-type filter just like the Sidekick 3-Stage filter above.
 However, adaptations also allow it to be screwed onto a standard 12-ounce water bottle, or be attached to a hydration bladder.

 It can also be integrated with a bucket to create a DIY gravity filtration system.
 Instructions to set this up are on the package, so I gave it a try.

 I tried to create the gravity filtration system using only items I already have in my bug-out kit, and/or would plausibly be able to find in a post-collapse wasteland: in this case, a plain plastic bucket, a bit of duct tape, and a survival knife

 (Note: if you’re not in a bona fide survival situation and actually have a choice in what type of bucket you use, be sure to use one that is food-grade).

 First, I poked a hole in the bucket with my knife and sawed off the rough edges.
 Then I taped up a crack that opened up, and improved the seal with a small amount of duct tape.

 Next, I put the connector through the hole and attached the hose.

-My very ragged hole and imperfect duct tape job ended up springing small leak, but in a survival setting even this sloppy rig would go a long way toward filtering lots of water.
+My very ragged hole and imperfect duct tape job ended up springing a small leak, but in a survival setting, even this sloppy rig would go a long way toward filtering lots of water.

 It even occurred to me that I could use some coffee filters on the intake valve to help capture any rogue sediment.
 After setting up my nozzle, I attached the filter to the other end of the hose and let it hang.
 Voila!